 Under Georgia personal injury law, owners and occupiers of a premises have a legal obligation to make reasonable efforts to ensure the safety of others who enter the property.
 Consequently, if you suffer an injury on someone else’s property because they put you in danger by negligently allowing a dangerous condition to remain, you may have a premises liability claim.

 A claim, however, is nothing but an abstract legal right until it is enforced.
 Enforcing a premises liability claim, whether in court or at the settlement table, generally requires a thorough command of Georgia premises liability law with all of its arcane nuances and pitfalls.
-Fortunately, however, turning claims into cash for clients is exactly what our Atlanta slip and fall attorneys do for a living.Mediocrity Is for Cowards
+Fortunately, however, turning claims into cash for clients is exactly what our Atlanta negligent security lawyers do for a living.Mediocrity Is for Cowards

 At Van Sant Law, LLC, we detest mediocrity, and we will not tolerate it in ourselves or any of our staff.
 Our founding partner David Van Sant best exemplifies this philosophy: